MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-page-ext-object.md

 The structure of a page is hierarchical and breaks down in to three sections.
 The first block contains metadata for the overall page; the type of the page and the source table it is showing data from.
 The next section; the layout, describes the visual parts on the page.
 The final section details the actions that are published on the page.

-In the layout section, you can use the following functions to place controls in the ribbon on the page:
+In the ```layout``` section, you can use the following functions to place page fields and groups on the page.
+Similarly, in the ```actions``` section, you use these functions to place actions in the ribbon.

 |Function example|Applies to...|
 |--------|-------------|